ankitects/faqs/src/when-problems-occur.md

 # When problems occur

-When you have problems, please try the following.
+If after [following these steps](./getting-help.md#asking-good-questions) you still have problems, please try the following:

 **1. Restart Anki**